When looking for a moving truck, you’ll likely find a number of options – each with a different cost.

-One of the largest factors affecting the cost is based on where you pick up and drop off the vehicle, explains Kevin Godfrey, owner of Henry Laurent Estate Sales.
-If you get the truck and return it to the same location, the cost will be less than if you pick up the truck in one spot and drop it off at another.
+One of the largest factors affecting the cost is based on the pick up and drop-off location the vehicle, explains Kevin Godfrey, owner of Henry Laurent Estate Sales.
+If you get the truck and return it to the same location, the cost will be less than if you pick up the truck in one spot and drop it off at a different location

 - Penske Truck Rental – Over 2,400 locations nationwide.
-(You can get a 15 percent discount on Penske trucks by booking through SpareFoot.
+(You can get a 10 percent discount on Penske trucks by booking through SpareFoot.)

 “When you’re renting a moving truck, it is wise to start with the size you actually need for all of your belongings,” says Oz Drewniak of CLV Group, a real estate company.
-If you try to cut costs and get a smaller moving truck, you might end up carrying out multiple trips between your old and new place.
+If you try to cut costs and get a smaller truck, you might end up carrying out multiple trips between your old and new place.
 This can lead to more mileage, gas, and time spent on the move.
 Getting a larger truck than you need is also a waste of money

 “The goal is to be able to do just one or two trips and move all of your things, then return the truck to pay the smallest amount possible,” says Drewniak.

 Many moving companies and truck rental places will offer a guide to help you decide what size of truck you need.
-A 10-foot truck might be suggested for a studio apartment, while a 17-foot truck could work better for a two-bedroom home.
-A large 26-foot truck may be recommended for a home with four or more bedrooms.
-Call and ask a representative to help you determine the best fit.
+Below is a brief overview of what size truck fits what.
+If you aren’t sure, call and ask a company representative to help you determine the best fit for your household goods.